StochasticBiology/hypertraps-simple/README.md

 Getting Started
 ---

-If you're running a Linux-like command line with gcc, the quickest way to get HyperTraPS running is to use the `demo-dt.sh` script.
+If you're running a Linux-like command line with gcc, the quickest way to get HyperTraPS running is to use the `demo.sh` script.
 You may need to mark it as executable:
-`chmod +x demo-dt.sh`
+`chmod +x demo.sh`

 then run it with
-`./demo-dt.sh`
+`./demo.sh`

 This compiles and runs the source code, and runs a quick instance of HyperTraPS on an example synthetic data file.
 If Gnuplot is installed it will also produce a summary plot.